 Attitudes shifted quickly: Nine months later, global networking decision-makers regard 5G and Wi-Fi 6 as the most critical wireless technologies for their business initiatives (figure 1).
 And in the next three years, as physical 5G infrastructure is built out and 5G devices become more available, leaders expect the new technologies to become even more significant.7 It’s worth noting that executives now see 5G and Wi-Fi 6 as higher priorities than 4G LTE and Wi-Fi 5 (and older versions) in nearly all the countries we studied.8

 Why has leaders’ focus shifted toward advanced networking technologies much faster than our 2020 study suggested?
 For several reasons that the world saw play out in real time over the nine months that separated our two surveys.
-The COVID-19 pandemic caused surging demand for better connectivity to support remote working, online learning, and automation.
-The crisis vividly underscored organizations’ need for ubiquitous, secure, high-quality connectivity to reduce onsite personnel, maintain business operations, and support virtual employee interaction and customer engagement.
-And it highlighted the value of virtualization and automation capabilities that enable more flexible, remote management of enterprise operations.
+The COVID-19 pandemic caused surging demand for better connectivity to support remote working, online learning and automation.
+The crisis vividly underscored organisations’ need for ubiquitous, secure, high-quality connectivity to reduce onsite personnel, maintain business operations and support virtual employee interaction and customer engagement.
+And it highlighted the value of virtualisation and automation capabilities that enable more flexible, remote management of enterprise operations.

-To leverage the capabilities of advanced wireless, adopters tend to target a blend of indoor and outdoor usage scenarios, and a blend of fixed and mobile networks (figure 5).
-Organizations use advanced wireless networks to connect employees, machines, and customers.
+To leverage the capabilities of advanced wireless, adopters tend to target a blend of indoor and outdoor usage scenarios and a blend of fixed and mobile networks (figure 5).
+Organisations use advanced wireless networks to connect employees, machines and customers.
 When it comes to employee connectivity—both inside and outside the office—the top two use cases involve enhancing workplace communication and collaboration (figure 6).
-For example, organizations can use Wi-Fi 6 to increase the speed of voice and video, untethering workers from desktop phones and wired connections.15 And with so many professionals working remotely during the pandemic, 5G may enable new ways to improve collaboration and productivity, such as high-resolution, multiperson videoconferencing, interactive digital whiteboards, and immersive collaboration experiences enriched by virtual reality (VR)/augmented reality (AR) technologies.16
+For example, organisations can use Wi-Fi 6 to increase the speed of voice and video, untethering workers from desktop phones and wired connections.15 And with so many professionals working remotely during the pandemic, 5G may enable new ways to improve collaboration and productivity, such as high-resolution, multiperson videoconferencing, interactive digital whiteboards and immersive collaboration experiences enriched by virtual reality (VR)/augmented reality (AR) technologies.16

 The third-most-cited use case for employee connectivity relates to IT administration and remote troubleshooting.
 For example, 5G is poised to play a role in remote management of workers’ mobile devices, enabling IT professionals to rapidly push data-intensive updates to a large number of devices.17 Companies are already using 5G technology to connect remote 3D designers and video editors to their high-end workstations back at the office, providing 4K-quality streaming and allowing them to perform CPU-intensive tasks from afar.18 A UK water company has been using a private 5G network to enable a “remote expertise” use case: As newly hired technicians encounter issues with equipment in the field, AR headsets relay the situation to experienced colleagues who guide the troubleshooting remotely.19

 Wireless technologies are also powering enhanced customer experiences.
-Municipalities are already employing a combination of Wi-Fi 6 and 5G to drive smart-city solutions that improve public services, including real-time traffic monitoring/optimization and geofencing applications that can deliver personalized alerts to anyone within a predetermined geographic area.22 In health care, next-generation wireless initiatives enable real-time remote patient monitoring, high-definition video consultations, and even remote medical procedures using robots—the need for which grew more urgent during the pandemic.23 Sports organizations are using 5G and Wi-Fi 6 to deliver more engaging, immersive stadium experiences.
-And retail companies are combining advanced wireless with IoT sensors and analytics to support smart inventory systems, optimize product pricing, and personalize shopping experiences.24
+Municipalities are already employing a combination of Wi-Fi 6 and 5G to drive smart-city solutions that improve public services, including real-time traffic monitoring/optimisation and geofencing applications that can deliver personalised alerts to anyone within a predetermined geographic area.22 In health care, next-generation wireless initiatives enable real-time remote patient monitoring, high-definition video consultations and even remote medical procedures using robots—the need for which grew more urgent during the pandemic.23 Sports organisations are using 5G and Wi-Fi 6 to deliver more engaging, immersive stadium experiences.
+And retail companies are combining advanced wireless with IoT sensors and analytics to support smart inventory systems, optimise product pricing and personalise shopping experiences.24

 The huge amount of attention advertisers and news editors have lavished on 5G has undeniably overshadowed Wi-Fi 6.
 But both will have a significant role to play in the future of wireless.
 Unlike past generations of wireless, 5G cellular and Wi-Fi 6 networks will be able to interoperate seamlessly with one another and are widely regarded as complementary technologies in the wireless ecosystem.25 Standards bodies and wireless alliances continue to propose solutions for the remaining technical challenges around seamless interoperability.26